JakDaniels/MIOS/README.md

 	# service mysqld start

-# Now we need to configure MIOS.
+# Install and configure MIOS.

 In general, on a new system where you want to run MIOS and OpenSim do the following: